 The financial burden of a nursing home or nursing care can be extraordinary.
-Failure to adequately provide for the financial needs of an older person who requires nursing home care can cause serious financial hardship for the family.
-While most people choose some form of insurance or government assistance to pay for nursing homes or end-of-life care, there is still the option to use one’s own financial resources.
+Failure to adequately provide for the financial needs of someone who requires nursing home care can cause serious financial hardship.
+Most people choose some form of insurance or government assistance to pay for nursing homes or end-of-life care.
+However, there is still the option to use one’s own financial resources.

-Known as “self-insuring”, the use of personal wealth to provide for long-term care is possible, but it requires both financial planning and above-average personal financial resources, so the option is not available to everyone.
+Known as “self-insuring”, the use of personal wealth to provide for long-term care is possible.
+However, it requires both financial planning and above-average personal financial resources, so the option is not available to everyone.

 The federal government has organized some points to consider when planning for long-term or end-of-life care.
-These points are both positive opportunities that might present themselves when choosing self-insurance, and negative aspects that might occur if the plan doesn’t address the realities of the situation.
+These points include both positive and negative aspects of each option.

 First, when saving for eventual long-term care, a significant amount of money is set aside.
-If it turns out that you don’t need that sort of care, then the money is still available to you and to your family.
-If, on the other hand, you need more care than you have budgeted for, you may find yourself suddenly impoverished with the financial burden falling to your family or the government.
+If you don’t need level of care, the money is available to you and to your family.
+If, on the other hand, you need more care than you have budgeted for, you may find yourself struggling.
+Or, the financial burden may fall to your family or the government.

-One positive aspect of saving for care is that because the money is yours and not the government’s or an insurance company’s, you are in total control of where and how you spend it.
-You can determine the type of facility, the type of care, and many other things that might otherwise be determined by a third party.
+One positive aspect of saving for care is that the money is yours.
+You are in total control of where and how you spend it.
+You can determine the type of facility, the type of care and many other aspects of care.
+These factors might otherwise be determined by a third party.
 On the other hand, if you have invested your money and you require long-term care earlier than expected, you may be required to pay penalties on your investments.

 Finally, you should consider that if you use your own funds, and if the duration of care is longer than expected, it could use up money that you had planned to leave to your family or friends.